 Children start school with improved ability to learn.
 Women learn how to provide healthy foods for their families.
 WIC also provides referrals to other helpful services.
-WIC empowers families to become self-sufficient by assisting them at a crucial time in their lives.
+WIC empowers families to become self-sufficient by assisting them at an important time in their lives.

-The WIC Program helps give children a healthy start for life with:
+Community Action's WIC Nutrition Program helps give children a healthy start for life with:

-Community Action's WIC Program serves families on a tight budget, unemployed families, and families receiving TANF.
+Community Action's WIC Nutrition Program serves families on a tight budget, unemployed families, and families receiving TANF.
 Services are provided in Anacortes and Mount Vernon.
 Community Action also administers a WIC program for Naval Air Station Whidbey Island.
-In all, our WIC program serves nearly 6,000 clients each year.

-Pregnant women, breastfeeding women, infants, and children to age 5 are encouraged to apply.
+Pregnant women, breastfeeding women, infants, and children under age 5 can get help with food and nutrition education.

 To learn more about WIC services, call Community Action at (360) 416-7595.

-*Caregivers could be biological parents, adoptive parents, seperated parents, single parents (mom or dad), and anyone caring for a child or infant such as a grandparent, relative, friend, etc.
+*Caregivers could be biological parents, adoptive parents, separated parents, single parents (mom or dad), and anyone caring for a child or infant such as a grandparent, relative, friend, etc.

 Income for WIC participation is set by the Federal government and the State of Washington.
 Income guidelines change every April.

-(unborn baby is counted as a family member –twins would count as two family members)
+(Unborn baby is counted as one family member—twins count as two family members)

 If you meet the eligiblity and income requirements above, call to schedule an appointment.
 A new client appointment requires approximately 45 minutes.

 For Mount Vernon and Anacortes, call (360) 416-7595